apagade/Test/gitlab-assignment.md

 ### Introduction

-One of the key advantage of Git is that it makes collaboration easier allowing mutiple people to work in parallel without blocking each other.
-In this artilce we will see how we can implement a new feature without affecting the main branch.
+One of the key advantages of Git is that it makes collaboration easier allowing multiple people to work in parallel without blocking each other.
+In this article we will see how we can implement a new feature without affecting the main branch.

 ### Why do we need branching?

 When we develop a new feature or fix a bug, it is very likely that some other developer is also working on the same file or same part of the codebase.
-It would be extremely difficult to co-ordinate with each other if we have to continously ensure that we are not breaking each others code.
+It would be extremely difficult to coordinate with each other if we have to continuously ensure that we are not breaking each other's code.
 Imagine when dozens or even hundreds of developers are working on the same codebase.

 To avoid such situations, Git provides branching feature.
-It allow users to collaborate on the same code base at the same time without constantly getting in each other's way, it allow developers to work on features independent of the other contributions being made to the codebase and allows them to add their features to the main codebase when they're ready.
+It allows users to collaborate on the same code base at the same time without constantly getting in each other's way, it allows developers to work on features independent of the other contributions being made to the codebase and allows them to add their features to the main codebase when they're ready.

 ### How to use branches?

-Lets assume that we already have `git` installed and configured.
+Let's assume that we already have `git` installed and configured.
 Also, we have a remote repository in our Gitlab account.

 Let's create a branch using following commands:
 ```